EDIT NEWS EUROPE

 Rome, January 2023

-During the week of January 23, AMAFE traveled to Rome to learn first-hand about the work carried out by Club Ítaca Roma in terms of autonomy, jointly developing the focus group methodology, an exchange of experiences in which first-party voices will participate. person, family members and professionals and which will lead to the development of a manual of good practices that will be published and presented at an event that will take place in Madrid in 2024.
+During the week of January 23, AMAFE traveled to Rome to learn firsthand about the work Club Ítaca Roma is doing in the area of autonomy, jointly developing the focus group methodology, an exchange of experiences involving first-person voices, family members, and professionals.
+This will lead to the development of a manual of good practices to be published and presented at an event to be held in Madrid in 2024.

-These groups will take place in both Rome and Madrid with a total of twelve work sessions and six different topics that will address, among others, the importance of work and daily structure or addressing social stigma.
-These groups will take place in Madrid and Rome and will be carried out thanks to the provision of European funds from the Erasmus program.
+These groups will be held in both Rome and Madrid, with a total of twelve working sessions and six different topics that will address, among others, the importance of work and daily structure, and addressing social stigma.
+These groups will be held in Madrid and Rome and will be supported by European funding from the Erasmus program.

-Don't miss the day-to-day life of our European projects
+Don't miss the day-to-day news of our European projects

 Connect with our social networks!

-The Mental health Autonomy Project is co-financed by the European Union's Erasmus program.
-The content of this website is the exclusive responsibility of AMAFE and neither the European Commission nor the Spanish Service for the Internationalization of Education (SEPIE) are responsible for the use that may be made of the information disseminated here.
+The Mental Health Autonomy Project is co-funded by the European Union's Erasmus program.
+The content of this website is the sole responsibility of AMAFE, and neither the European Commission nor the Spanish Service for the Internationalization of Education (SEPIE) are responsible for any use that may be made of the information contained herein.

 Share by: